bparanj/Essential-TDD/en/01-fibonacci/01-finbonacci.markdown

 Got proper require to execute the test.
 Proper naming of test following naming convention.

-This example illustrates how to convert Requirements --> Examples --> Executable Specs.
+This example illustrates how to go from Requirements --> Examples --> Executable Specs.
 Each test for this problem takes an argument, does some computation and returns a result.
 It illustrates Direct Input and Direct Output.
 There are no side effects.
 Side effect free functions are easy to test.

+See appendix for definition of Direct Input, Direct Output and Side Effects.

 ## Discovery of Public API ##
 ### Version 2 ###